uyuni-project/sumaform/modules/openstack/README.md

 ## Customize virtual hardware

-Most modules expose a `flavor` variable you can use to change the virtual hardware to another flavor as defined in the Cloud instance, and many also expose a `root_volume_size` to add storage space if needed.
-In the current implementation, all volumes are created in Cinder.
+Most modules expose a `flavor` variable you can use to change the virtual hardware to another flavor as defined in the Cloud instance, and many also expose a `extra_volume_size` to add storage space if needed.
+In the current implementation, all root volumes are created locally, and extra volumes are in Cinder.